KonukantiLaxman/my-major-project/README.md

 1) Clone & install:git clone https://github.com/KonukantiLaxman/my-major-project.git
 cd my-major-project

 2) Use sample data to sanity-check

-3)Train on your dataset
+3) Train on your dataset

 -Place a CSV at data/raw/dataset.csv with columns: